90 Resident Spotlight #5-Everybody Loves to Boogie

 Hey everyone!
 Ben here, back with your dose of things to do in lockdown!

-This week for our Resident Spotlight series, we talk to Peter from Everyone Loves to Boogie.
-Everybody Loves To Boogie is a London based collective promoting feel good music from every corner of the planet and beyond.
-Starting as an online platform to promote upcoming artists and labels, they’re now evolving into a movement to get everyone around the world dancing.
+We talk with Peter, the founder of Everyone Loves to Boogie, this week as part of our Resident Spotlight series.
+Everybody Loves To Boogie launched as an online platform to promote upcoming artists and their music. labels, they’re now evolving into a movement to get everyone around the world dancing.
 Their focus is to create a fun and vibrant space where no matter who you are or where you’re from, you’re more than welcome in their community.

 Let’s get to the heart of the matter!